Integrating KubeAssert with KUTTL

 - command: kubectl assert exist-enhanced deployment example-deployment -n $NAMESPACE --field-selector status.readyReplicas=3

-Here we use TestAssert with a command using KubeAssert to assert the test step is finished if status.readyReplicas
+Here we use TestAssert with a command using KubeAssert to assert the test step is finished if status.readyReplicas of deployment example-deployment is 3.
+Please note the use of $NAMESPACE.
+It is provided by KUTTL to indicate which namespace KUTTL is running the test under.

 Write a Second Test Step

 In the second step, we increase the number of replicas on the deployment we created from 3 to 4.
-It is defined in tests/e2e/example-test/01-scale.yaml
+It is defined in tests/e2e/example-test/01-scale.yaml:

 apiVersion: apps/v1